jmas/arr/README.md

 This library throw only one event ```change```.

 How to use events?
-You can use array events like events in Backbone Model.
+You can use array events like events in (Backbone Collection)[http://backbonejs.org/#Collection].

 ```javascript
 var fruits = new Arr('apple', 'orange', 'pineapple');